ssh-vault/ssh-vault/README.md

 Setup go environment https://golang.org/doc/install

-For example using $HOME/go for your workspace
+For example, using $HOME/go for your workspace

     $ export GOPATH=$HOME/go